Tuttotorna/OMNIA/docs/FIRST_PUBLIC_CASE.md

 The first default external reference should be:

-LLM surface mini-result
+OMNIA Inevitability Case v0

-Other result layers may remain in the repository, but this one is the main public entry point.
+Other result layers remain useful inside the repository, but this one is the main public entry point.

 ---